AmitKumarDas/Decisions/blogs/concurrency_via_communication.md

-These are my learnings on the topic "Share Memory By Communicating".
+### My learnings on Sharing Memory By Communicating

 Most programming languages make use of threads & lock to operate on memory _referred to as shared memory_.
 Go tries to invert this problem of sharing by passing this memory object.
-In other words, threads need not vie for ownership of a memory rather they are provided with this shared memory at appropriate time; removing the need for housekeeping stuff i.e. use of lock & un-lock.
+In other words, threads need not vie for ownership of a memory rather they are provided with this shared memory at appropriate time; removing the need for extra checks i.e. remembering to use lock & un-lock.

 Well, there are other approaches as well, e.g. use of thread safe data structures.
 However, we shall concentrate on Go's technique to handle concurrency in this article.

 Imagine a pipe connected across all the threads.
 A memory object can pass via this pipe and reach to all the threads one at a time.
-This sounds like threads need not do the typical housekeeping stuff.
+This sounds like threads need not be coded with any orthogonal concerns.
 In other words, threads need not worry about putting up locks & then remembering to un-lock when job is done.
 This worry is otherwise termed as "**_explicitly dealing with locks_**".

-In Go terms, this pipe is known as channel & threads are goroutines.
-Now that we understand how only one go routine has access to shared data at any given time, let us get into other details.
+In Go terminology, this pipe is called as channel & threads as goroutines.
+Now that we are told about how only one go routine has access to shared memory at any given time, let us get into usage details.

-For example, there is a structure that has _lock_ i.e.
+For example, this is the older approach i.e. a structure with _lock_ as one of its propertues:

 ```go
 type Resources struct {